Pro Bono and Charitable Work

 Keating Chambers have been enthusiastic supporters of a number of charity initiatives over the last year:

-- Chambers was particularly festive on 15 December 2017, as members and staff donned Christmas jumpers as part of Christmas Jumper Day – a national initiative to fundraise for Save the Children.
+- Chambers was particularly festive on 13 December 2019, as members and staff wore Christmas jumpers as part of Christmas Jumper Day – a national initiative to fundraise for Save the Children.

-- In February 2018, Chambers was awash with baked goods in support of the London Legal Support Trust’s ‘Great Legal Bake’.
+- In February 2020, Members of Chambers and staff brought in baked goods in support of the London Legal Support Trust’s ‘Great Legal Bake’.